 In 2016 the 1st relay type event called “The Hope Walk” was held with huge success.
 Over the next three years, the Hope Walk of Yates County has added several additional services to its program.
 Services such as issuing Grants to Yates County residents (up to $500) to help cover the medical cost associated with cancer, hair care service, head covering service, up to 6 months membership at the Yates Community Center, one private session with a personal trainer, gas assistance, cancer screening, assistance to find healthcare, and cancer support groups.

-This event called “Hope Walk of Yates County” will be held on the last Saturday of August (August 25th, 2018) from 12:00 pm to 12:00 am at the fields behind the Yates Recreational & Resource Center to raise money for cancer support services.
+This event called “The Hope Walk” will be held on the 4th Saturday of August starting at 3:00 pm ending at 11:00 pm at the fields behind the Yates Recreational & Resource Center to raise money for cancer support services in Yates County.

 We are a group of Yates County community members working to support those in our community who face the burden of cancer.

 Due to the generous support from our community, we can now provide help and hope to cancer patients, survivors, their families, and caregivers by providing financial, emotional, spiritual and social programs.

 Assistance is available for any resident living in Yates County currently receiving treatments for cancer that needs personal or financial assistance.

 In Need of Assistance?

 Please download the Grant Form by clicking on the link below.
 Fill out the form and send it back to us.
 We are currently offering up to $500.00 grants.